ayeshawaheed9/Partial-fingerprint-recognizer/README.md

 [Link to the dataset provided in the description].

 ### Dataset Details:
-- Contains **4000 images** labeled as left_loop, whirl, right_loop, tented_arch, arch.
+- The dataset, provided by **NIST**, contains **4000 images** labeled into the following categories:
-- Split for training and validation:
+  **left_loop, whirl, right_loop, tented_arch, arch**.
+- Images were split into:
-  - **3200 images** used for training
+  - **3200 images** for training
-  - **800 images** used for validation
+  - **800 images** for validation

+### Dataset Preparation:
+To organize and preprocess the dataset for training:
+- A **segmentation script** was developed to classify and separate images based on the metadata.
+- The script automates the process of moving and categorizing fingerprint images into their respective class directories.
+- This script is a crucial part of the preprocessing pipeline and ensures the dataset is ready for model training.

+### Access and Customization:
+- The segmentation script and dataset preparation pipeline can be provided upon request.
+- If you'd like to split the dataset or customize the pipeline for your use case, the provided script and instructions will guide you through the process.

 ### Training Setup:
-- A **50-layer Residual Neural Network (ResNet50)** was used to train the deep learning model.
+- After preprocessing, the dataset was used with additional data augmentation to enhance the training process.
-- The final layer includes a **softmax activation unit** to estimate the probabilities of the input image belonging to specific classes.
+- A **50-layer Residual Neural Network (ResNet50)** was used for training, with a **softmax activation unit** in the final layer to estimate the probabilities of the input image belonging to specific classes.

 ### Training Results:
 - **Training Accuracy**: ~91.1%